-Tzatziki, a cucumber and yogurt sauce or dip, originated in southeastern Europe.
-Its fresh, cool, savouriness makes it a perfect compliment for… in this case, chickpea waffles.
+Tzatziki, a cucumber and yoghurt sauce or dip, originated in southeastern Europe.
+Its fresh, cool savouriness makes it a perfect compliment for… in this case, chickpea waffles.

 While there are only a few ingredients and no cooking involved, it does take some preparation to get the best result.
-The cucumber needs to be deseeded, grated, salted, and allowed to drain overnight.
-Likewise, the crushed garlic needs to be incorporated with the yogurt and allowed to meld overnight.
-The yogurt softens the pungency of the raw garlic to create a flavour enhancing combo.
-Yogurt and garlic is a combination that has appeared in a number of delectabilia creations.
+The cucumber needs to be deseeded, grated, salted and allowed to drain overnight.
+Likewise, the crushed garlic needs to be incorporated with the yoghurt and allowed to meld overnight.
+The yoghurt softens the pungency of the raw garlic to create a flavour enhancing combo.
+Yoghurt and garlic is a combination that has appeared in several delectabilia creations.

-Tzatziki makes a great sauce or dip for a wide range of culinary partners: roast vegetables, raw vegetables, grilled meats and fish, and of course various breads.
+Tzatziki makes a great sauce or dip for a wide range of culinary partners: roast vegetables, raw vegetables, grilled meats and fish, and of course, various types of bread.
 So versatile.

 In this recipe, what is being dipped are chickpea waffles.
 I love chickpeas and I love waffles, but it did take a couple of tries to get chickpeas to work in a waffle.
-Persivereance pays off, and they did.
-And not only were these really tasty waffles, the waffles and tzatziki enhanced each other.
+Perseverance pays off, and they did.
+And not only were these delicious waffles, the waffles and tzatziki enhanced each other.
 Mission accomplished.

 - 1 cup grated cucumber seeds removed first